Axway/amplify-central/content/en/docs/integrate_with_central/samples/_index.md

 A collection of various resources to get you familiar with the Amplify Enterprise Marketplace objects definition and interaction.

-## Related topics
+## Related topic

-See the following topics for related information.
+See the following topic for related information.